Luc-Govaarts/Risottini-CRM-Tool-Front/README.md

 ## Crispy

-Crispy is a custom CRM system built for a company that operates in the dutch snack industry.
-Risottini, is a start-up that produces crispy, risotto balls in two flavours, tomato mozarella and mushroom truffel.
-The aim of this software project is to develop a system to track contact details of different restaurants and track leads in different phases of their specific sales cycle.
-Interested in the company behind these snacks? see there page [here](https://www.risottini.com/)
+Crispy is a custom CRM system built for a company that operates in the Dutch snack industry.
+Risottini, is a start-up that produces crispy risotto balls in two flavours; tomato mozarella and mushroom truffel.
+The aim of this software project is to develop a sales system to track contact details of different restaurants based on their location in the Netherlands.
+Also it is meant to track leads in different phases of their specific sales cycle.
+Interested in the company behind these snacks?
+See there page [here](https://www.risottini.com/)

 The demo version with some test data is available [here](https://ecstatic-rosalind-f39297.netlify.app) Log in: Email: Demo@demo.com, password: test1234